 The Council approved target grades of B for both condition and suitability for the Moray School Estate.
 Improvements designed to achieve these targets are included in the nine years of the draft capital plan which cover 2018 - 2027.
 A programme of refurbishment, based on a whole-school approach, has been developed to bring all primary schools up to the approved standards.
-The preferred option for secondary schools is new build rather than refurbishment, and this option is dependent on Scottish Government funding.
-The approved plan for 2017/18 has been modified under Make Do and Mend to cover major elements at risk of imminent failure.
-The

-Sustainable Education Review which was reported to Council on 3 November 2014 included consideration of the school estate.
-Two new schools (a secondary school and a primary school) have been built under a PPP arrangement and are operative.
-A further new build is underway as part of a Scottish Futures Trust (SFT) initiative, and a further SFT new build has been approved and is currently going through the preparatory stages.
-Four primary schools are being refurbished through a combination of Moray Council and Scottish Government funding and this refurbishment is due to be completed shortly.
+This is, however, unaffordable and consequently the approved plan for 2017/18 to 2019/20 has been modified under Make Do and Mend to cover major elements at risk of imminent failure.
+The Sustainable Education Review which was reported to Council on 3 November 2014 included consideration of rationalisation of the school estate.
+Council decided not to progress this.
+Three new schools (two secondary schools and a primary school) have been built through a combination of public and private funding.
+A further new build has been approved for Scottish Futures Trust funding and is progressing through the preparatory stages.
+Four primary schools have been refurbished through a combination of Moray Council and Scottish Government funding.